(“River that flows to Edo”)

 |the city of Edo|

-ie; “the river that goes to Edo”
+So it means “the river that goes to Edo.”

 Edo – once a fishing hamlet, then former village turned sprawling metropolis – was the shōgun’s capital when the river got this name.
 It was a densely populated, affluent city that required goods and services from all over Japan.
 Certain perishable goods produced in the surrounding areas was in particular demand.
 A little more about that later, but in short, the Edo River was a river bringing goods from a variety of places.
 Most notably, goods came from 下総国 Shimōsa no Kuni Shimōsa Province, the bulk of which lie in modern 千葉県 Chiba-ken Chiba Prefecture.
 In fact, those goods came from the part of Chiba that lies directly on the border of 東京都 Tōkyō-to Tōkyō Metropolis.

-But Wait!
 What does the “Edo” part of the Edo River mean?